troychaplin/midnight-blue/README.md

-# Dark Matter
+# Fractal: WordPress Block Theme

 A modern WordPress block theme for troychaplin.ca, currently in early stages of development.

 ## Overview

-Dark Matter is a custom WordPress block theme designed with a focus on clean, minimal design and optimal performance.
+Fractal is a custom WordPress block theme designed with a focus on clean, minimal design and optimal performance.
 Built using the latest WordPress block editor (Gutenberg) capabilities, this theme leverages modern web standards and block-based development patterns.

 ## Development Status